Key Points about Multi-Row Subqueries

 Efficiency: Multi-row

-subqueries, particularly those with operators like IN
+subqueries, particularly those with operators like IN and EXISTS, can sometimes

 be less efficient compared to other joins, especially if they return large